DOWNLOAD THE CALCULATOR

 How much of my loan will be forgiven?
 You will owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments over the 24 weeks (or for if elected for loans received prior to June 5, 2020, 8 weeks) after getting the loan.
-Not more than 25% of the forgiven amount may be for non-payroll costs.
-Your forgiveness amount will also be reduced if you do not maintain your staff and payroll at levels prior to the Covid-19 pandemic, subject to various safe harbors.
+Not more than 40% of the forgiven amount may be for non-payroll costs.
+Your forgiveness amount may also be reduced if you do not maintain your staff and payroll at levels prior to the Covid-19 pandemic, subject to various safe harbors.

 When does that eight-week covered period begin?
-Covered Period: The eight-week (56-day) Covered Period of your PPP loan begins on the same date that you received the PPP loan proceeds and is for either 24 weeks or for loans received before June 5, 2020, you may elect an 8 week covered period.
+Covered Period: The Covered Period of your PPP loan begins on the same date that you received the PPP loan proceeds and is for either 24 weeks or for loans received before June 5, 2020, you may elect an 8 week covered period.

-Alternative Payroll Covered Period: For administrative convenience, Borrowers with a biweekly (or more frequent) payroll schedule may elect to calculate eligible payroll costs [only] using the eight-week (56-day) period that begins on the first day of their first pay period following their PPP Loan Disbursement Date (the “Alternative Payroll Covered Period”).
+Alternative Payroll Covered Period: For administrative convenience, Borrowers with a biweekly (or more frequent) payroll schedule may elect to calculate eligible payroll costs [only] using the 24 or 8 week period, that begins on the first day of their first pay period following their PPP Loan Disbursement Date (the “Alternative Payroll Covered Period”).

 For example if the borrower elected the 8 week covered period instead of the 24 week period, and if the borrower received its PPP loan proceeds on Monday, April 20, and the first day of its first pay period following its PPP loan disbursement is Sunday, April 26, the first day of the Alternative Payroll Covered Period is April 26 and the last day of the Alternative Payroll Covered Period is Saturday, June 20.
 Borrowers who elect to use the Alternative Payroll Covered Period must apply the Alternative Payroll Covered Period wherever there is a reference in the SBA Form 3508 loan forgiveness application to “the Covered Period or the Alternative Payroll Covered Period.”
 However, Borrowers must apply the Covered Period (not the Alternative Payroll Covered Period) wherever there is a reference in Form 3508 to “the Covered Period” only.

 What are eligible nonpayroll costs?
 Eligible nonpayroll costs.
 Nonpayroll costs eligible for forgiveness consist of: